kubernetes-sigs/sig-multicluster-site/site-src/concepts/cluster-profile-api.md

 ## Access to member clusters (`status.accessProviders`)

-ClusterProfile describes a cluster, but it does not itself define a single universal way to authenticate to that cluster.
+ClusterProfile describes a cluster, but it does not define a single universal way to authenticate to that cluster.
-Different environments use different credential sources (cloud IAM tokens, in-cluster Secrets, external identity systems, etc.).
+Different environments have different credential sources (cloud IAM tokens, in-cluster Secrets, external identity systems, etc.).

 To make multicluster controllers interoperable, `status.accessProviders` standardizes the **reachability details** for a cluster and provides enough information for a consumer to select an **external credentials provider** mechanism (plugin) to obtain credentials.